romanhaa/Cerebro/README.md

 * [ ] Show logo inside app.
 * [ ] Check which packages can be removed. / Clean up R libraries.
   * Only in Windows, macOS is done.
-* [ ] Display only the sample/cluster information that is available.
 * [ ] Export analysis parameters.
   * Add parameters of marker gene detection to info tab.
   * What to do about R environment?